LordButley/itspuppytime/README.md

 ### Preparation / Arrival Day / Next Steps

 - Each of these pages contains the same layout in keeping with good user experience.
-- The header, footer and vertical dividers detailed above
+- The header, footer and horizontal dividers detailed above.
 - A container with an image on the left, a header and content on the right.
 - A container with an image on the right, a header and content on the left.